empathy-mp3/Inscryption-manual-AP/README.md

 - Vessel Upgrade Rando: (Act III only) This option creates 3 "Vessel Upgrade" items, and 1 "Conduit Upgrade" item.
   - You cannot pick up a Vessel Upgrade (from Uberbots) until you get a Vessel Upgrade item.
 You can only pick up as many as you have Archipelago Items for, so if you have 2 items, you'll have to ignore the third one once you beat the third Uberbot.
   - You can't pick up the Conduit Upgrade (immediately after entering Resplendent Bastion) until you get the item for it.
-- Filler Traps: Replace a percentage of "Total Misplay" filler with "Ring the Bell" traps, which force you to ring the bell as soon as possible once you receive them.
+- Filler Traps: Replace a percentage of "Ignore a Restriction Once" filler with "Bell Trap" traps, which force you to ring the bell as soon as possible once you receive them.

 ## What are the locations?